 Generalized Additive Modelling

-The observed patterns in S-State cycling across conditions within taxa were then modelled using the nonparametric method of generalized additive modelling (GAM).
+The observed patterns in the persistence of S-State cycling across conditions within taxa were then modelled using the nonparametric method of generalized additive modelling (GAM).
 GAMs fit a model to predict the damping index based on a tensor product smooth of the two predictors, temperature, and light level.
 The response variable is linked to the independent variables using a smoothing function, where many localized polynomials are joined to form a piecewise function called a spline [62].
 For each strain, two separate GAM models were fit to the data using the restricted maximum likelihood method.
 The first examines the response of S-State damping to light level and deviation from growth temperature according to the following equation, where n is the number of distinct levels of temperature deviation evaluated for that strain: